GetPsyched6/Countdown_Timer_JS/README.md

 #### Planned Features:

-- Allow users to the change timeout music.
+- Allow users to change the Timeout music.
 - Allow users to edit the background.
 - More intuitive method to create a new countdown.